aarnphm/dotfiles/README.md

 # aarn's dotfiles
 _yet another dotfile repo_

-just a tiny collection of my development environment
+just a tiny collection of my development environment, built for _Arch_ and _MacOS_

 - I have included a Docker version of my dotfiles if you want to try it out.
 - Make sure you have `docker` installed. then do `make build` the followed by `make run`